OI-wiki/i18n/docs/basic/divide-and-conquer.md

       merge(a, front, mid, end)
     ```

-    Obviously, the recursive version of code is easier to understand than the non-recursive version, which is clear at a glance: sort left half first and then right half then finally merge two halves into one.
-However, the non-recursive version is unintelligible, full of incomprehensible details of edge computing and too buggy to debug.
+    Obviously, the recursive code is easier to understand than the non-recursive version, being clear at a glance: sort left half first and then right half then finally merge two halves into one.
+However, the non-recursive version is unintelligible, full of incomprehensible details of edge computing and hard to debug.

 2. Learning how to analyze the structure of problem by exercising.
-If you are familiar with coding recursive programs, you will sharply find out the feature that a problem can be discomposed into similar sub-problem, and then solve it efficiently
+If you are familiar with coding recursive programs, you will sharply find out the feature that a problem can be discomposed into similar sub-problem, and then solve it efficiently.

 #### Disadvantages of Recursion